Specialist Orthodontic Practice in Victoria, BC

 Removable appliances and aligner systems may be used in selected cases to address alignment or bite concerns, depending on case complexity and individual orthodontic considerations.

-Growth-directed care
+Growth-directed

 In growing patients, appliances may be used to guide jaw relationships and dental development when clinically indicated.
 Such approaches are undertaken within recognized biological limits and do not eliminate the need for future orthodontic treatment.